AI LAW RADAR · Daily Last verified 22 Aug 2026

 Which jurisdictions does AI Law Radar track for frontier & general-purpose ai?

-We currently track frontier & general-purpose ai obligations across 4 jurisdictions: European Union, United States, China and Canada.
+We currently track frontier & general-purpose ai obligations across 6 jurisdictions: Canada, China, European Union, Russia, Singapore and United States.
 Each is dated and linked to its primary source on this page.